Listen to Transit of Venus Arr. by Roland Clarke.

-The Endeavour’s return to England was met by a flurry of press reports which highlighted the work of Joseph Banks, the wealthy, influential botanist who had accompanied Captain Cook to the south seas.
-Whilst Cook himself continued with more voyages and was not in England to receive the accolades he deserved, Banks, the handsome and articulate scientist, noted member of the London salon scene, was feted by royalty and high society and proclaimed a hero of the Enlightenment.
-His charming aristocratic manner was like a magnet to the opposite sex.
+The Endeavour’s return to England after three years of exploration was met by a flurry of press reports which highlighted the work of Joseph Banks, the wealthy and influential botanist who had accompanied Captain Cook to the south seas.
+Whilst Cook himself soon embarked on a second voyage and was not in England to receive the accolades he deserved, Banks, the handsome and articulate scientist, noted member of the London salon scene, was feted by royalty and high society and proclaimed a hero of the Enlightenment.
+His charming aristocratic manner was said to act as a magnet to the opposite sex.

 It is quite possible the charming Joseph Banks inspired this dance.